Do you do Christmas Eve boxes for your children?

 I’ve seen some people use wooden crates, but mine are actually relatively small, so I can’t fit tonnes of things in there.
 Which I probably think is good!

 It’s also up to you when you give them to the kids.
 I’ve seen some do them on the morning of Christmas Eve, some after lunch and then some at about 4pm.
 I guess it depends on what is in them for the children to ‘do’ and if you want to use those bits as a way of keeping them busy whilst you run around tidying the house and peeling spuds!
+I’ve also seen people do December 1 boxes, which kind of makes sense if you’re putting Christmas pyjamas in and want to get more wear out of them.

 So here are a few ideas of items to put in your Christmas Eve Boxes.
 Have fun picking and choosing!